How to grow Sunflower Microgreens🌻?

 How to grow perfect sunflower microgreens?

-Then 4 days of germination phase to grow into perfect little greens.
-For maximum flavor we recommend harvesting in the morning after around 4-5 days after planting.
-Finally remember Sunflowers đź’š water and lots of it, so keep those delicate little plants hydrated all through these steps – happy growing everyone!Â
+• Then 4 days of germination phase to let them turn into the perfect microgreens.
+For maximum flavour, we recommend harvesting in the morning about 4-5 days after planting.

 How to boost your sprouting ratio!

 Best way to do it is to soak the seeds.
 Soaking process!
 Just place them in the bucket, rinse and drain them properly 2-3 times to get rid of the dust.
 Now pour in the water and leave for 4-6 hours.
-They will float on the surface, so push them with another bucket from the top.Â
+They will float on the surface, so push them with another bucket from the top.

 After soaking, drain all water and leave them in a bucket or empty tray, shake them once a few hours to mix dried out seeds from the top with those wet from the bottom.
 After 1-2 days sunnies will sprout and little white end of the root will appear.
 It's perfect time to sow them!
-Then water, its good to put empty tray on them to give them a little pressure and humidity.Â
+Then water, its good to put empty tray on them to give them a little pressure and humidity.

 How to fight with mold on sunflower microgreens?

 Wash them in sanitizer, house hold bleach works just best.
 You may use oxygen water as well.
 Washing in 1:20 ratio for 15 minutes will kill all bacterias and molds on the surface of the hulls.
 If you do not like the idea of using bleach you need to know that bleach is approved for ecologic production, or for whitening cotton pads for removing make up.
-There is nothing to worry about!Â
+There is nothing to worry about!

 How to remove hulls from sunflower microgreens?